Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - **By email**
     [Email the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#how-to-contact-the-auslanderbehorde).
 In your email, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] Explain why this trip is important.
 Attach proof of your travel plans, like plane tickets or an invitation.

+If they refuse to give you a *Fiktionsbescheinigung*, you must insist.
+It's your right and they have no reason to refuse.[^6]

 There is a fee of around 20€.
 Sometimes, you get the *Fiktionsbescheinigung* by post.
 Sometimes you must pick it up at the *Ausländerbehörde*.[^1] This can take a few weeks.

 If you currently have a [tourist visa](/glossary/Schengen%20visa), you can't get a *Fiktionsbescheinigung*.
 You can't convert a tourist visa to a residence permit.
 You must apply for a residence permit in your home country.[^3]